treykeown/arguably/docs/tutorial/type-hints.md

 ### `enum.Flag`

 Flag values never appear directly.
 Instead, each member always appears as an `--option`.
+The docstring for `enum.Flag` values is parsed as well, meaning you can create help messages for each entry and specify a shorthand through `[-x]`.

+Flag names are processed the same way as [`enum.Enum` names](#enumenum).

 <div align="right" class="code-source"><sub>
     <a href="https://github.com/treykeown/arguably/blob/main/etc/scripts/flag.py">[source]</a>